xtrupal/theta_omega/README.md

 ![model demo ;)](comparision.gif)

+_In this simulation, I first predicted the initial state using our LSTM model, then used `compare_pen.py` to simulate both the predicted state and the true state for comparison._

 Predicting the underlying state of a physical system like a double pendulum from its motion is a classic inverse problem.
 The system is **chaotic**, meaning small changes in the initial state lead to wildly different outcomes.
 This project focuses on inferring that initial state using deep learning.

 ##The Model Architecture